 Exploring the next frontier of innovation by way of virtual reality.

 Have you ever wondered what it feels like to fly, or swim in the deepest depths of the ocean?
-What it looks like standing at the highest lookout point of the Grand Canyon, or at the top of the Eiffel Tower, or a street corner from your childhood neighborhood?
+Or what it looks like standing at the highest lookout point of the Grand Canyon, at the top of the Eiffel Tower, or a street corner from your childhood neighborhood?
 Have you ever wondered what it’s like to walk a mile in someone’s shoes?

-Virtual Reality (VR) allows users to interact with their virtual “environment,” creating immersive, sensory experiences in 3D, 360° visual simulations.
-New, cutting-edge VR applications are making inroads in a wide range of sectors and industries, from entertainment to healthcare.
-Immersive gaming, travel/tourism experiences, mental health/relaxation methods, and even physical and occupational therapy are just some of the ways that VR is making a difference today.
+Virtual Reality (VR) allows users to interact with their virtual “environment,” creating immersive experiences in 360° visual simulations.
+New cutting-edge VR applications are making inroads in a wide range of sectors and industries, from entertainment to healthcare.
+Immersive gaming, travel/tourism experiences, mental health and cognitive interventions, pain management, relaxation strategies, physical rehabilitation, and empathy training are just some of the ways that VR is making a difference today.

-Samsung VR.
-Employing Samsung Gear VR headsets in a variety of applications such to investigate ways that VR can be an effective intervention for older adults in both clinical and non-clinical environments including skilled nursing, memory care, Assisted Living, and Independent Living.
+Samsung Gear VR.
+FPCIW has internally used Samsung Gear VR headsets in a variety of applications such to investigate ways that VR can be an effective intervention for older adults in both clinical and non-clinical environments including skilled nursing, memory care, assisted living, and independent living.